teluhu/encoder-decoder/README.md

 # encoder-decoder
-Reproduction of the transformer architecture, like the encoder and decoder.
+Replication of the transformer's encoder and decoder.

 # encoder部分